actiquest-dev/actiquest.github.io/modelstorage/modelstorage.md

 These features form the foundation of the Actiq model-storage workflow: offering reliability, security, and scalability, while integrating seamlessly with on-device AI use cases and decentralized governance models.

-## 1. Introduction
+## 2. Introduction

-### 1.1 Background
+### 2.1 Background
 The rapid ascent of  **artificial intelligence**  (AI) in domains such as computer vision, natural language processing, and personalized recommendations has often hinged on  **centralized**  data pipelines.
 Traditional AI workflows store large volumes of data in monolithic data centers, train models on powerful, centralized compute clusters, and then deliver these models to end users—often via cloud APIs.
 However, this model presents several  **shortcomings**:

-1.1.1.  **Privacy Concerns**: Centralized datasets can be vulnerable to leaks or unauthorized usage.
+- **Privacy Concerns**: Centralized datasets can be vulnerable to leaks or unauthorized usage.

-1.1.2.   **Single Points of Failure**: A single entity controlling data and model access can impose censorship, raise fees, or unilaterally change usage terms.
+- **Single Points of Failure**: A single entity controlling data and model access can impose censorship, raise fees, or unilaterally change usage terms.
 -   **Limited Community Involvement**: Contributors (e.g., data owners, labelers, or subject-matter experts) typically have little direct input into model curation or governance.
 -   **Scalability & Latency**: Constantly streaming data to and from the cloud can be costly and introduce performance bottlenecks, especially for real-time or sensor-based applications.

-### 1.2 Vision for a Decentralized On-Device AI Ecosystem
+### 2.2.
+Vision for a Decentralized On-Device AI Ecosystem
 Instead, a  **decentralized architecture**  can address many of these concerns by distributing data storage, governance, and inference.
 We propose the Internet Computer (ICP) as the  **trustless backbone**  to store and manage data, while allowing:

-1.2.1.  **On-Device Local Inference**
-    -   Models run locally on user devices or edge hardware, ensuring low-latency, privacy-preserving AI.
+- **On-Device Local Inference**.
+Models run locally on user devices or edge hardware, ensuring low-latency, privacy-preserving AI.

-1.2.2.  **Community Governance**
-    -   A decentralized autonomous organization (DAO) or Service Nervous System (SNS) on ICP oversees dataset curation, usage terms, and revenue distributions—enabling transparent decision-making.
+-  **Community Governance**.
+A decentralized autonomous organization (DAO) or Service Nervous System (SNS) on ICP oversees dataset curation, usage terms, and revenue distributions—enabling transparent decision-making.

-1.2.3.  **Compute-to-Data**
-    -   Data remains encrypted and within canisters; compute providers request access to train or fine-tune models.
+- **Compute-to-Data**.
+Data remains encrypted and within canisters; compute providers request access to train or fine-tune models.
 Once approved, the data is decrypted for that specific job (off-chain or on specialized subnets).

-1.2.4.  **Immutable Logs & Versioning**
-    -   All changes to datasets, model checkpoints, and governance parameters are recorded on the ICP, guaranteeing tamper-proof auditability.
+- **Immutable Logs & Versioning**.
+All changes to datasets, model checkpoints, and governance parameters are recorded on the ICP, guaranteeing tamper-proof auditability.

+### 2.3.
+Where Are AI Models Stored?

+- **On-Chain (Canisters)**
+	-   Smaller to medium-sized models (e.g., up to ~GB scale) can be stored directly in  **ICP canisters**.
+	-   **Chunked Approach**: If a model exceeds a few hundred MB, it must be  **split into chunks**  (<1 MB each) to stay within canister message size limits.
+A “file canister” or “multi-canister” structure indexes these chunks.

+- **Off-Chain References**.
+For  **very large**  LLMs or Vision Transformers (multi-GB or TB scale),  **hybrid**  storage is recommended:
+	-   References (hashes, metadata) in a canister,
+	-   Actual file chunks in a  **specialized**  decentralized network (e.g.,  **Arweave, Storj, or IPFS**) or in cloud.
+    -   The canister holds the  **integrity hash**  of each chunk so that anyone fetching it can verify authenticity.

+## 3. Uploading Models

+### 3.1 Chunking & Hashing

+1.  **Chunk File**
+    -   A client-side script divides the model file (e.g., `model_weights.bin`) into ~1 MB chunks.
+2.  **Hash Each Chunk**
+    -   Compute a cryptographic hash (e.g., SHA-256) per chunk.
+Store these in a manifest (JSON or similar).
+3.  **Upload**
+    -   For on-chain, each chunk is sent to a file canister with a reference ID.
+    -   For off-chain, each chunk is uploaded to a decentralized storage layer.
+4.  **Record in Canister**
+    -   The manifest (list of chunk hashes + a global file hash) is stored in a “Model Registry” canister.
+    -   Optionally store the entire chunk data in canister stable memory (if small enough).

+### 3.2 Encryption (Optional)

+-   **Private/Commercial Models**  may be encrypted using a user/DAO-held  **encryption key**.
+-   **Client-Side Encryption**  ensures no plaintext is ever stored in the canister or external storage.
+-   The  **encryption key**  can be kept secret by the model owner or managed by a DAO canister (under governance rules).

+### 3.3.
+Versioning & Updates

+1.  **Immutability vs. Updates**

+    -   Once chunks are uploaded, they are immutable—**you cannot overwrite**  an existing chunk.
+    -   **New Version**  = new set of chunks with a different manifest.
+2.  **Manifest Registry**

+    -   The “Model Registry” canister keeps track of multiple versions: `v1.0`, `v1.1`, `v2.0`, etc.
+    -   A  **pointer**  or “current version” field indicates which version is the official release.
+3.  **DAO/SNS Approval**

+    -   If using Actiq’s DAO system, each new version might require a  **proposal**  and  **vote**.
+    -   Once approved, the  **pointer**  updates to the new version, and devices automatically see an update.

+### 3.4.
+Cost consideration

+   -   Storing large amounts of data in canister stable memory requires  **cycles**.
+    -   Off-chain references (Arweave/IPFS) can be more cost-effective for huge models; the  **ICP canister**  is used as a  **“single source of truth”**  for verifying references.

 ----------

-## 2. The Role of the Internet Computer (ICP)
+## 3. The Role of the Internet Computer (ICP)

-### 2.1 Core ICP Design
+### 3.1 Core ICP Design

-1.  **Canisters**
+**3.1.1.**  **Canisters**
 - Smart contracts on ICP, hosting both code (WebAssembly) and data (stable memory).
 They can hold structured data, files, and application logic.
 - Canisters are powered by “cycles,” ensuring a predictable cost model.

-2.  **Boundary Nodes**
+**3.1.2.**  **Boundary Nodes**

 - Edge gateways that serve user-facing requests (e.g., HTTP calls) and route them to the correct canister.
 They can also cache static content, partially acting like a lightweight CDN.
-3.  **Subnet Architecture**
+**3.1.3.**  **Subnet Architecture**
     -   The Internet Computer network is composed of subnets (groups of replica nodes) which can collectively run canisters.
 This design ensures redundancy and decentralization.
-4.  **Service Nervous System (SNS)**
+**3.1.4.** **Service Nervous System (SNS)**
     -   A framework that transforms a canister-based application into a community-governed DAO.
 Token holders can propose and vote on code updates, data changes, fees, or rewards distribution.

-### 2.2 Advantages for AI Data Storage and Governance
+### 3.2 Advantages for AI Data Storage and Governance

-2.2.1.  **Low On-Chain Storage Cost**
+#### 3.2.1. **Low On-Chain Storage Cost**
 - The ICP’s model, while not as inexpensive as traditional cloud storage, is comparatively cost-effective versus other blockchains that might charge significant gas fees for data.

-2.2.2.  **DAO Governance Out-of-the-Box**
+#### 3.2.2. **DAO Governance Out-of-the-Box**
 -   Using SNS, developers can quickly set up a governance token, proposal system, and treasury logic—ideal for datasets that require curation, licensing, or community-based moderation.

-2.2.3.  **Stable Memory for Large Data**
+#### 3.2.3. **Stable Memory for Large Data**
 -   Each canister can store up to 4GB of stable memory (with possible future increases), enabling direct storage for moderate-sized models or datasets.
 For larger ones, chunked approaches or multi-canister architectures are used.

-2.2.4.  **Global Accessibility**
+#### 3.2.4. **Global Accessibility**
 -   The Internet Computer is designed to be globally accessible, with boundary nodes offering near-universal coverage for data retrieval and dApp access.

 ----------